adubredu/DigitLLComms.jl/README.md

 ## Notice
 - This package communicates with Digit's low-level control system via two main ways.
 - The first approach, which is the most stable and reliable, is over ROS services.
-An example of how to use this approach is [here](examples/test_ros_observation.jl)
+An example of how to use this approach is [here](examples/test_ros_observation.jl).
+This approach was tested on Ubuntu 18.04 and ROS Melodic.
+It should however work with any modern ROS 1 versions.
 - The second approach uses Julia's nifty [ccall](https://docs.julialang.org/en/v1/manual/calling-c-and-fortran-code/) functionality to call functions in an extension of Agility Robotics's original low-level API C code.
 This approach, although works reliably, causes a segmentation fault whenever you quit the program.
 This is an open bug which I'm still figuring out how to fix.
 Any help with this will be appreciated.

 Both approaches are low-latency and have been used to run 400Hz controllers on the physical digit robot.